 How do I respond to a tax request for information?

-Have you received a request for information from the tax authorities?
+Have you recently received a request for information from the tax authorities?
 How best should you respond?

 Don’t panic!
 It’s an ordinary, commonplace procedure!
 What’s more, you have a period of one month from the dispatch date of the request for information from your tax office to reply.
 We advise you to reply by recorded delivery with acknowledgement of receipt.
 It’s best!